-- Pallet movement becomes very restricted and each move and replenishment may take multiple actions to complete.
+- Pallet movement becomes very restricted.
+Each move and replenishment may take multiple actions to complete.

-- Multiple moves increase costs, and slows down processing.
+- Multiple touches or moves of a product increase costs and slow down processing.

 - Many businesses need to improve utilization or find new warehouse space earlier than expected.

 If you decide that a new warehouse is the right direction for your company, we recommend starting your search by determining how much space is needed in a new center.

 Improve current warehouse space use

 In doing a space use study, here are 20 considerations:

 Here are some of the objectives F. Curtis Barry & Company sets with clients for warehouse assessments to improve warehouse space use:

 - How well is the facility being utilized in terms of layout, capacity, storage, and material handling equipment?